saimsajidirl/How-to-dockerize-a-python-file/README.md

-# commands for docker file of django
+# Commands for docker file of django by Muhammad Saim

     FROM python:3.12.6